PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 How it works
 ------------

-In velocity-map imaging with cylindrically symmetric photodissociation (in a broad sense, including photoionization and photodetachment) the 3D velocity distribution at each speed (3D radius) consists of a finite number of spherical harmonics :math:`Y_{nm}(\theta, \varphi)` with :math:`m = 0`, which are also representable as Legendre polynomials :math:`P_n(\cos\theta)`.
-This means that an :math:`N \times N` image has only :math:`N_r \times N_a` degrees of freedom, where :math:`N_r` is the number of radial samples, usually :math:`N / 2`, and :math:`N_a` is the number of angular terms, a small number depending on the number of photons.
-These are the “radial distribution” extracted from the transformed image in other, general Abel-inversion methods.
+In velocity-map imaging (VMI) with cylindrically symmetric photodissociation (in a broad sense, including photoionization and photodetachment) the 3D velocity distribution at each speed (3D radius) consists of a finite number of spherical harmonics :math:`Y_{nm}(\theta, \varphi)` with :math:`m = 0`, which are also representable as Legendre polynomials :math:`P_n(\cos\theta)`.
+This means that an :math:`N \times N` image has only :math:`N_r \times N_a` degrees of freedom, where :math:`N_r` is the number of radial samples, usually :math:`N / 2`, and :math:`N_a` is the number of angular terms, a small number depending on the studied process.
+These degrees of freedom correspond to the “radial distribution” extracted from the transformed image in other, general Abel-inversion methods.

 However, if these radial distributions are considered as a basis, the 3D distribution can be represented as a linear combination of these basis